Overall Goal of Alligator Management: Manage Florida's alligator population for its long-term well-being and the benefits of users.

 Nuisance Alligator Hotline: 866-FWC-GATOR

+NEW!
 The FWC is looking for Crocodile Response Agents (CRA) in the upper Florida Keys.
-Applicants must live in the area from and including Long Key to Key Largo.
 CRAs assist FWC’s Crocodile Response Coordinator with issues involving American crocodiles.
 The position is a part-time, non-benefited, hourly (OPS) position.
 Hours will vary with season and calls.
-CRAs must furnish their own vehicles and equipment.
+CRAs must furnish their own vehicles.
 They are involved in site visits, carcass recoveries, and capture and translocations of American crocodiles.
-Preference will be given to individuals with experience capturing and handling crocodilians, place of residence in relation to work area, availability to respond to calls, and experience in customer service.
+Preference will be given to individuals place of residence in relation to work area, availability to respond to calls, and experience in customer service.
+Experience handling crocodilians is preferred but not essential as training will be provided.
 Interested applicants should email SNAP@MyFWC.com with questions and to request an application.
 Include “Crocodile Response Agent” in the subject line of the e-mail.
 Visit this link to learn more about American crocodiles.